Song Joong Ki Reveals Details About His Marriage Proposal To Song Hye Kyo

-Song Joong Ki has revealed details about his marriage proposal to his co-star on Descendants Of The Sun, Song Hye Kyo.
+Song Joong Ki has revealed details about his marriage proposal to his co-star on Descendants of the Sun, Song Hye Kyo.

 During an interview on KBS 2TV’s Weekly Entertainment, Song Joong Ki openly admitted that he proposed to Song Hye Kyo.